 Fuze4 does include a few “games” that are little more than demos.
 The main purpose of these is to enable you to flex your coding skills by adding or editing the game’s code.
 As a result, Fuze4 is a genuine teaching tool for those with more than a passing interest in seeing how games and applications are built.

 While the Nintendo Switch may not boast the same amount of apps as its competitors, there are still a number of apps that you owe it to yourself to check out.
-If your switch is running out of space to install new apps, learn how you can move your games to the SD card to free up storage space.
+If your Switch is running out of space to install new apps, learn how you can move your games to the SD card to free up storage space.
+To play the back-catalogue of Nintendo classics, see how to get started with the excellent Dolphin emulator.
+You can also emulate Nintendo Switch games on Windows.